gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/listview.md

 ## Populating a list view

 Whenever an element is being added to a listview, the listview will try to assigned to a group and if the search bar contains a filter expression, will try to filter the item based on that expression.
 After this steps, the listview will also try to sort the items based on the current sorting column.
-Aditionally, there might be cases where you want to add an item with a specific icon, selection status or color.
+Additionally, there might be cases where you want to add an item with a specific icon, selection status or color.
 As such, there are several methods that can be used to add items to a listview (each one design for a different scenario).

 These operations can be expensive if the listview contains a large number of items.